ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 **Has Geometric Meaning**

 Geometrically, the multiplication of reals relates to area.
 Also it relates to scaling values larger and smaller.
 Also, the multiplication of complex numbers relates to rotation in the plane formed by a real and imaginary axis.
 So it seems reasonable that whatever we come up with for vector multiplication of vectors should have elements of those things.

-**Closed under multiplication**

-Ideally, we hope that multiplying two vectors would result in another vector, just the same as as happens when multiplying reals or complex numbers.

 **Binary Operations Work the Same as Real Number Multiplication**